 An employee of the institution may be required to submit to a drug and/or alcohol test at any time.
 Refusal to consent to such testing established by the company shall be considered to constitute that employee’s resignation for personal reasons.
 An employee who tests positive will be subject to immediate termination at the sole discretion of the company administrators.

-International Sports Sciences Association promotes an alcohol-free workplace at all times.
+Lionel University promotes an alcohol-free workplace at all times.

 Summary of Sanctions